warunatrivet/uwazi_test/Create-pages.md

 ![Create pages](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/pages.jpg)

 3. Click on _Add page_ to create a new page.
-You can use markdown to add formatting to your text.
+You can use markdown or HTML to add formatting to your text.
 When finished click _Save_.

 4. You can find the URL for each page you create by clicking on the page title itself in the list under the _Pages_ section, or by copying the URL that appears in the window after clicking _Save_: